partylikeits1983/miden-tutorials/README.md

 3. **node** - contains the necessary config files for running the miden-node locally.
 4. **rust-client** - contains examples for interacting with the Miden Rollup using **Rust**.
 5. **web-client** - contains examples for interacting with the Miden Rollup in the browser.

----

-## Getting Started

-To get started, refer to the book directory.